dragonflyoss/d7y.io/docs/reference/commands/client/dfget.md

           Specify the piece length for downloading file.
 If the piece length is not specified, the piece length will be calculated according to the file size.
 Different piece lengths will be divided into different tasks.
 The value needs to be set with human readable format and needs to be greater than or equal to 4mib, for example: 4mib, 1gib

       --application <APPLICATION>
-          Different applications for the same url will be divided into different tasks
+          Different applications for the same URL will be divided into different tasks

           [default: ]